TSA Precheck, Global Entry, Known Traveler Number:

 TSA Precheck, Global Entry, Known Traveler Number: BENEFITS

 Five years is a long time to enjoy the benefits of TSA-Precheck, Global Entry, and Trusted Traveler programs.

-2. Less hassle going through the shorter line:
+2. You’ll have less hassle going through the shorter line, too.

 3. This is especially valuable for families.